Guttz/guttz.github.io/_posts/2019-08-23-hydra-ecosystem-gsoc19.md

 The second phase of GSoC 19' consisted of several different new features and enhancements developed separately to bring the Agent to its completeness.
 These included being able to use Hydra's descriptive concept to search resources by types and properties while updating some core packages, fixing bugs and making our caching mechanism with Redis more stable and complete.

 #### Goal:
-- Implement hydrus and Redis searching by type/properties, bug fixes and core packages updating
+- Implement hydrus and Redis searching by type/properties, bug fixes, and core packages updating.

 #### Pull Requests: